ken-foster/ken-foster.github.io/index.md

 - Learn how to program an application, not just a single script (note: I accomplished this goal)
 - Learn about web hosting, specifically on Amazon Web Services (Did this too.
 [My bot is currently live!](https://github.com/ken-foster/MemeToaster#readme))
 - Connect with my online friends better

-## CONTACT
-If you're looking to fill a position (or just want to talk about the work you see here), you can find me on [LinkedIn](https://www.linkedin.com/in/kennethbfoster/)